 The types of professionals that use Python for data-related purposes include data scientists, data analysts, and machine learning engineers.
 Within the field of development, frequent Python users include full stack developers, back end developers, and software engineers.
 Although these two fields represent the largest concentrations of Python professionals, you can find them in other careers as well.
 Product managers, cybersecurity experts, and many other people who work in designing or maintaining technology use Python in their everyday work.

 What Python Classes Are Available?

 If data science is your endgame, the Python for Data Science Bootcamp should be on your radar.
-It’s a 30-hour course that begins by covering general concepts related to object-oriented programming, then moves into lessons on conditional statements, arrays, dataframes, Python’s libraries, data visualizations, linear regressions, and basic machine learning models.
-Besides introducing newcomers to Python, this bootcamp can serve as a refresher course for current users who want to brush up on their skills.
+It’s a course that begins by covering general concepts related to object-oriented programming, then moves into lessons on conditional statements, arrays, data frames, Python’s libraries, data visualizations, linear regressions, and basic machine learning models.
+Besides introducing newcomers to Python, this bootcamp can serve as a refresher course for current users who want to improve their skills.

 Certificate Programs for Python

-Noble Desktop’s Data Science Certificate provides 84 hours of training to bring you up from a beginner to an experienced Python user who is prepared to enter a data science career.
+Noble Desktop’s Data Science Certificate provides training to bring you up from a beginner to an experienced Python user who is prepared to enter a data science career.
 At the start of the course, you’ll practice basic coding with Python.
-From there, you’ll move to more advanced projects involving machine learning and task automation.
+From there, you’ll move to more advanced projects involving machine learning, data visualization, and task automation.
 The Data Science Certificate also covers SQL.

 Data Science v.
 Web Development

 Most Python programmers have careers in data or web development.
 If you’re new to Python, you may be wondering about the relative benefits of working in one of these fields over the other.
 Which Python libraries and frameworks are important for data and development?
 What skills (besides Python) does each field require?
 What kind of salary can you expect?
 Having this information can help you determine what career path to pursue and what Python classes you can take to prepare for it.